 School of Leadership and Continuing Studies

-The School of Leadership and Continuing Studies offers a Master of Arts in Family Ministry degree and a Master of Arts in Conflict Resolution.
-The Master of Arts in Family Ministry degree is a hybrid program, led by an outstanding faculty, combines face-to-face classroom learning with three 10-day summer intensives (in residence) over three summers and online learning during the fall and spring semesters.
+The School of Leadership and Continuing Studies offers a Master of Arts in Family Ministry degree.
+This hybrid program, led by an outstanding faculty, combines face-to-face classroom learning with three 10-day summer intensives (in residence) over three summers and online learning during the fall and spring semesters.
 This design creates a community of learners who will support and challenge one another during the academic year, and it honors the life commitments of adult learners.
 It also allows students living at a distance to participate in the summer intensive courses starting on Friday and ending the following Sunday.
 Reasonably priced on-campus housing and meals are available.

 Graduate School of Social Work

 The Graduate School of Social Work—centered in the Sinsinawa Dominican tradition and committed to truth, compassion, empowerment, and social justice—prepares professional social workers for globally focused, family-centered practice with diverse, oppressed, at-risk populations through rigorous education, practice, research, and service.